 My choice of lens in this instance was the Nikon AF-S 85mm f/1.4G (affiliate) on the Nikon D3.

 My camera settings were: 1/160th @ f1.8 @ 800 ISO,

-and that f/1.8 aperture means that the Nikon AF-S 85mm f/1.8G (vendor) would’ve worked just as well.
-And similarly, the Canon EF 85mm f/1.2L II USM (vendor), or the Canon EF 85mm f/1.8 USM (vendor), would’ve been perfect too.
+That f/1.8 aperture means that the Nikon AF-S 85mm f/1.8G (affiliate) would’ve worked just as well.
+And similarly, the Canon EF 85mm f/1.2L II USM (affiliate), or the Canon EF 85mm f/1.8 USM (affiliate), would’ve been perfect too.

 The first thing you will notice is that the colors were muted in the first image at the top.
 This is intentionally for effect.
 I wanted a vintage feel to the image.
 You will also notice that I cloned out the white line that leads from the bride’s chin to the flowers.
 That’s the edge of her veil, and I found it distracting.
 Ideally I should’ve taken care of it at the time by positioning the veil slightly differently.
 A few minutes work in Photoshop simplifies it by removing it all together.

-I pulled down the Vibrance and Saturation ..
+I pulled down the Vibrance and Saturation …

-.. and adding a slight vignette in ACR (and editing out the edge of her veil later in Photoshop), I ended up with this final image as shown at the top:
+… and also adjusted the settings for Split Toning.
+There is also a slight vignette that was added in ACR (and editing out the edge of her veil later in Photoshop).
+The final result is this image, as shown at the top.

 As is most often found, it is an intersect between a number of factors to create an image that has impact.
 In this case, (as mentioned at the start), a number of things have to fall into place .. light, choice of lens, composition, angle and presentation / post-processing.

-on-camera flash modifier – the black foamie thing
+On-camera flash modifier – the black foamie thing

 The BFT is held in position by two hair bands (Amazon), and the BFT is usually placed on the under-side of the flash-head.